John L. Gaunt: Early life

-Born as the only child to a stockbroker, Gaunt moved and grew up in Hermosa Beach, California.
-Growing up with his future wife, Mary Elise, he graduated from Redondo Union High School.
-He served in the United States Army Air Forces during World War II.
+Gaunt was born on June 4, 1924 and was the only child.
+His father was a stockbroker and he moved the family to Southern California in the late 1920s.
+Gaunt grew up in Hermosa Beach, California.
+He grew up with his future wife, Mary Elise, and he graduated from Redondo Union High School.
+In high school he contributed to the school's newspaper and provided images to the Hermosa Beach newspaper, Daily Breeze.
+He served in the United States Army Air Forces as a pilot during World War II.
 He studied at Compton College and graduated from University of Southern California with a degree in zoology.
-Gaunt married Mary Elise in the late 1940s, and the two had two daughters: Jane and Abigail.
-He worked for the Los Angeles Times from October 1950 to 1988.